ryan11njr/ryan11njr.github.io/_pages/cv.md

 Competitions and Research Projects
 ======
-* 2023: Finalist Team Member in the Global Sustainability Supply Chain Student Competition
+* [1] 2023: Finalist Team Member in the Global Sustainability Supply Chain Student Competition.
+Responsible for overall scheme design and paper writing.
-* 2022-2023: Successfully completed the SITP project "Research on Emission Mechanism and Control Technology of Rubber Modified Asphalt Smoke in Urban Roads"
+* [2] 2022-2023: Successfully completed the SITP project "Research on Emission Mechanism and Control Technology of Rubber Modified Asphalt Smoke in Urban Roads".
+Responsible for data analysis and paper writing.
-* 2023-2024: Currently working on the SITP project "Research on Rail Transit Travel Demand Simulation Technology Based on Activity Accessibility"
+* [3] 2023-2024: Currently working on the SITP project "Research on Rail Transit Travel Demand Simulation Technology Based on Activity Accessibility".
+Responsible for Anylogic simulation modeling and data analysis.
-* 2023-2024: Currently working on the National Innovation project "Simulation and Trustworthiness Evaluation of Vehicle-Road Communication Interaction in Complex Traffic Scenarios", already won the second prize in the "Tong Lu Ren" Transportation Technology Competition
+* [4] 2023-2024: Currently working on the National Innovation project "Simulation and Trustworthiness Evaluation of Vehicle-Road Communication Interaction in Complex Traffic Scenarios", already won the second prize in the "Tong Lu Ren" Transportation Technology Competition.
+Responsible for overall thinking, Veins simulation modeling and experiments, data analysis, and paper writing.
-* 2022-2023: Achieved excellent midterm results in the Transportation Science and Technology Project "Anthropomorphic Evaluation of Autonomous Driving"
+* [5] 2022-2023: Achieved excellent midterm results in the Transportation Science and Technology Project "Anthropomorphic Evaluation of Autonomous Driving", no awards received.
+Responsible for code and paper writing.
+* [6] 2024: Currently working on the National College Student Statistical Modeling Competition "Public Transportation Travel Choice Model Mining and Optimization Based on NHTS Data - Analysis and Policy Support Combining Discrete Choice Model and XGBoost Algorithm", paper has been submitted.
+Responsible for overall thinking, code and paper writing.

 Research Interests
 ======
 * Traffic Big Data Analysis (Passenger Flow Prediction, Geographic Information)